google/moriarty/docs/getting_started.md

 # Getting Started

-This codelab will take you through the process of generating some data and printing it to the screen.
+This tutorial will take you through the process of generating some data and printing it to the screen.

 In general, there are three steps to any Moriarty program: